Creative Activities for you and Your Children

 ‘Art is where the home is’ will give you ideas about how to get creative at home.
 Anyone can have a go – there are no specialist materials required, plus it’s completely FREE to download!
 Head over to their website to request yours

 Isolation Art School

-Author and Illustrator Rob Biddulph posts a draw-along video every Tuesday and Thursday at 10am GMT that parents can watch with their kids and, hopefully, make some nice pictures.
-They are all available on his website, so feel free to watch and share them with anybody and everybody.
+Author and Illustrator Rob Biddulph posted a draw-along video every Tuesday and Thursday during the 2020 Lockdown.
+They are now all available on his website, to watch and share with anybody and everybody.
 Share your pictures on social media using the hashtag #DrawWithRob.
-You can find @RobBiddulph on Twitter, @rbiddulph on Instagram and robbiddulphauthor on Facebook.
-Oh, and you can subscribe to his YouTube channel too.
+You can find @RobBiddulph on Twitter, @rbiddulph on Instagram, robbiddulphauthor on Facebook, and you can subscribe to his YouTube channel too.